 Copyright law allows for works (texts, images, video, etc.) to be used in a face-to-face classroom setting at a nonprofit educational institution as long as the items have been obtained lawfully.
 However, repeated use of the same materials in a classroom may weigh against fair use, especially where such use may impact the profits of educational publishers.
 Instructors are also expected to obtain permission to use items that they intend to place in an academic course pack to be distributed to an entire class.

-Current copyright law protects nearly all readings and other course materials that instructors might place on Blackboard.
+The ability of an instructor to use copyrighted works are less expansive in an online educational environment.
+Current copyright law protects nearly all readings and other course materials that instructors might place in an online learning management system.
 Faculty may upload materials ONLY if any of the following apply:

 The information presented in this guide is intended for informational purposes only and should not be construed as legal advice.
 Matters of law are subject to interpretation, and University Counsel is the source of authoritative information for Thomas Jefferson University.
 If you have specific legal questions pertaining to Thomas Jefferson University, please contact the Office of University Counsel.